PbmnLuv/PbmnLuv-s-3D-Platformer-Essentials-for-Godot-4.x/README.md

   - Has Occlusion Detection toggle option:
 	 - Enable or disable the camera to get out of bad situations where the player is occluded by some object (objects in the layer 8)

+-> Press R key to reset the Sample1 scene!